Working with Substance Abuse Disorders

 As their use progressed, they refused to see that anything was wrong.
 Even as they began smoking at school every day, the client would still tell me that they could stop at any time.
 After more time passed they had a difficult time coming to sessions if they were not high and they clearly became agitated when they were sober.

 Over the course of a year I watched as this client progressed through all four stages of addiction.
-During our time together I did everything I possibly could to get this client more help.
+During our time together I did everything I possibly could to get this client more help and teach them how to stop self destructive behaviors like addiction.
 I tried harm reduction approaches, cognitive behavioral strategies, and a lot of compassion.
 Although it took some patience on my part, this client did eventually get treatment for addiction and is now living a happy and sober life.

 The Four Stages of Addiction